nixpal/ROR-Enc-Dec/README.md

-# XOR-SHR-Enocder-Decoder
+# XOR-ROR-Enocder-Decoder
-Shift Right + XOR Encoder
+Rotate Right + XOR Encoder

-The purpose if this Encoder is to encode a shellcode using XOR and shift right operations.
+The purpose if this Encoder is to encode a shellcode using XOR and rotate right operations.
 Use the Encoder.py first and then Decoder.nasm

 # Getting started: